 AIM (Aeronautical Information Management) is a worldwide concept based on the needs of users, whose principle is to have the right information in the right place at the right time.
 The AIM focuses primarily on the processes of data exchange and distribution that should effectively serve the airspace users and ATM systems.

 The aeronautical information is provided in the form of the Aeronautical information product consisting of the following elements:

 - Amendment service to the AIP (AIP AMDT)

 - Aeronautical Information Circulars (AIC)

-AIS also issues domestic aeronautical publications which are not part of the Integrated Aeronautical Information Package.
+AIM Centre also issues domestic aeronautical publications which are not part of the Aeronautical information product.